Jack251970/AutoPowerTimeOut/README.md

 - Open the app and set your screen, sleep, & hibernate time-outs settings.
 - This app will set these settings every time it starts and the system resumes.
 - This app will register the logon task when it starts, so it will automatically start during system startup.
+- This app will check the settings every 3 minutes and update them if they are changed.